Acta Limnologica Brasiliensia

 Cover letter

-Submit a cover letter including the work principal contributions, suggesting three potential reviewers (full name, e-mail and why you suggested them).
+The submission of a cover letter along with the manuscript is mandatory.
+Cover letters must include the work's principal contributions, suggesting three potential reviewers (full name, e-mail and why you suggested them).
 Inform in the letter the contribution of each author in the five steps of the preparation of the paper mentioned above (1.
 Elaboration of the project; 2.
 Execution of the experiment; 3.
 Data analysis; 4.
 Interpretation of the results; 5.
 Writing the paper).

 Ethics committee approval

-The manuscripts prepared according to the aforementioned instructions need to be sent in Word for Windows by SciELO Publication System (http://submission.scielo.br/index.php/alb/index).
+The manuscripts prepared according to the aforementioned instructions must be submitted in Word for Windows format through the SciELO Online Submission System (http://submission.scielo.br/index.php/alb/index).
 Brazilian Association of Limnology does not charge any fee for submission and evaluation of manuscripts.

 Acta Limnol.
 Bras.
 (Online)